 Martin Durkin name is remembered on the memorial walls of Monte Cassino War Cemetery alongside the names of another 4,000 British & Commonwealth servicemen who took part in the Italian campaign and whose graves are not known.

 The other chaps on the photo are real 'Unknown Warriors', I'm hoping to find out who they were, and what happened to them during the war.
 If I get any news I'll add it here.
-Theres even a possibility two of my grandmas other brothers are on there, Eddie and Johhnie, as I know they are on one of the photos with him as I clearly remember her pointing them out, but it could be another photo.
-My grandma died in June 09 just one month before her 98th birthday.
+My grandma died in June 09, just one month before her 98th birthday.

 The first part of the book covers the wartime experiences of Martin and the 1st Battalion Green Howards, including some of the men he served alongside, including Captain Hedley Verity, one of England's and Yorkshire's finest cricketers of the era, he also died out in Sicily.
-The story covers right from when they were in Palestine in 1938 before the war began through to the final chaotic days in war torn Germany.
-Including two letters, one from Martin to Agnes from Nablus in Palestine, the other from Vancouver to my great grandmother (Martin's mother) sent by her brother to offer condolences after learning of Martin's death.
+The story covers right from when they were in Palestine, in 1938, before the war began, through to the final chaotic days in war torn Germany.
+Included are two letters, one from Martin to Agnes from Nablus in Palestine, the other from Vancouver to my great grandmother (Martin's mother) sent by her brother to offer condolences after learning of Martin's death.